 I joined Cleveland Clinic in August 2017 from the Department of Radiology and Biomedical Imaging, University of California, San Francisco, where I directed the Arthritis Imaging Laboratory.
-My team’s multidisciplinary imaging research focuses on developing advanced imaging and image processing techniques to improve early diagnosis and treatment follow-up for significant musculoskeletal diseases including osteoarthritis, inflammatory arthritis, joint injury, and osteoporosis.
+My team’s multidisciplinary imaging research focuses on developing advanced imaging and image processing techniques to improve early diagnosis and treatment follow-up for significant musculoskeletal diseases including osteoarthritis, inflammatory arthritis, sports injury, and osteoporosis.
 For these studies, we develop sophisticated quantitative magnetic resonance (MRI) and magnetic resonance spectroscopic (MRSI) imaging techniques (new pulse sequences, fast imaging with novel reconstruction) and image‑/data‑processing methodologies for detecting early cartilage degeneration and inflammation related abnormalities/lesions, quantifying bone shapes, linking MRI and nuclear magnetic resonance (NMR) measures with molecular activities in tissues, quantifying bone marrow adiposity, and exploring the relationship with bone quantity/quality.
-More recently, we have also begun performing research in applying machine-learning/deep-learning techniques for novel reconstruction of accelerated MRI acquisition, automatic tissue segmentation and lesion detection, and automatic diagnostic grading using images.
+More recently, we have also begun performing research in applying machine-learning/deep-learning techniques for novel reconstruction of accelerated MRI acquisition, automatic tissue segmentation and lesion detection, and automatic diagnostic grading and prediction of patient outcomes.
 Our group is also committed to providing education and training for postdoctoral fellows, residents, students (medical students, graduate, undergraduate and high school students) and other researchers interested in musculoskeletal medical imaging.

 In addition to the imaging laboratory in Biomedical Engineering, I am Founding Director of the newly established collaborative Program in Advanced Medical Imaging (PAMI), with Carl S. Winalski, MD, Diagnostic Radiology, as Clinical Director.